vre-hub/vre-hub.github.io/docs/reana.md

 # Reana cluster

-Connect to the cluster by navigating [here](reana.cern.ch).
+Connect to the cluster by navigating [here](https://reana.cern.ch/).
 You can use your X509 certificate to authenticate through IAM.
-Explore Reana on the software's [official docuemntation](https://docs.reana.io/).
+Explore Reana on the software's [official documentation](https://docs.reana.io/).

 You can find other examples of differen workflow languages on the [official Reana documentation](https://docs.reana.io/advanced-usage/access-control/rucio/).